 Register for the Yukon trapper education workshop

 There are 12 seats in these workshops.
-They are available on a first come, first served basis.
+They're available on a first-come, first-served basis.
 Yukon residents will be given priority due to limited seating.
 If you register in person you may be served before those who register by phone.

 - Pay the workshop fee of $315 to confirm your reservation.
-Contact us if you have applied for funding support so we can confirm it's been approved and your seat is reserved.
+Contact us if you've applied for funding support so we can confirm it's been approved and your seat is reserved.

 You can pay:

-When you register you will have to provide us with the following information:
+When you register you'll have to provide us with your:

 - mailing address;